Geoogolla/enterprise-docs/docs/administrator-guide/manage-tenants/site-administration/index.md

 ---
 layout: post
-title:  Admin Privileges in User Management Server | Bold Reports Docs
+title:  Admin Privileges in User Management Server | Bold Reports
 description: Learn the admin privileges such as, configuring email settings, custom rebranding and license update in the user management server.
 platform: report-platform
 documentation: ug